tfabris/TomServo/README.md

 | ![Tom Secondary 1](Photos/Secondary%201.jpg) | ![Tom Secondary 2](Photos/Secondary%202.jpg) | ![Tom Secondary 1](Photos/Secondary%203.jpg) |
 | ---------------------------------------------|----------------------------------------------|----------------------------------------------|

 A project for resin-printing a small model of a character from Mystery Science Theater 3000.
 Not intended for making a full size puppet.
 Final size of model is approximately 13cm (5⅛ inches) tall.
+(I'm gonna do Crow T. Robot next, I'll link him here when he's done.)

 #### Required hardware: